iljapanic/panic-bachelor/markdown/sections/3-conceptual-framework.md

 - “the continual development of rich interaction techniques and tools to support user’s ability to create and shape external representations of knowledge that ultimately support more effective situation awareness and understanding.”
 (Pirolli, & Russell, 2011, p.
 2).
 - a context-specific information system (Fidel 2012; 14)
-- information architecture - top-down organizational schemes and semantic taxonomies new kid on the block: information design, inside-out approach, less algorithmic and systematic and more organic and sensitive to a particular context of use

 ### 3.3 Relevant models